jackie-dai/Vault-of-Knowledge/Skincare.md

 	- Facial oil
 	- Concentrate
 	- Facemasks (provide nutrients and hydration) **Moisturize (daily):** Moisturizer to keep skin soft.
-Use a lightweight moisturizer (has botanical hyaluronic acid) for oily skin.
+Use a lightweight moisturizer (has botanical hyaluronic acid draws water to skin) for oily skin.
 Look for soothing and hydrating
+- get in water
+- lock in water
 **Eye Care (daily):** The skin around your face is sensitive.
 Protect it from wrinkles and dark spots with eye serums **Protect (daily):** Sunscreen to protect again UV